 Quick Money Tax & Loan Center Allegedly Claimed Fraudulent Credits and Deductions on Tax Returns

-WASHINGTON – The Justice Department announced today that it has asked a federal court in Detroit to permanently bar Calvin Carter and brothers Raheen Stroud and Laron Stroud, who do business as E-File Tax Pros LLC and Tax King, from preparing federal tax returns.
-The civil injunction suit alleges that Carter and the Stroud brothers falsify customers' income on their tax returns, frequently by fabricating business income and expenses, in order to claim the maximum earned income tax credit (EITC) for them.
+The Justice Department announced today that it has asked a federal court in Detroit to permanently bar Brandon Lee and Tamika Lee, a husband and wife who do business as Quick Money Tax & Loan Center, from preparing federal tax returns.
+The civil injunction suit alleges that the Lees falsify income on customers’ tax returns in order to claim false and inflated earned income tax credits (EITC).

-The EITC is a refundable credit available to certain low-income people.
+The EITC is a refundable credit available to people who work and earn less than $51,567 per year.
 The maximum credit in 2010 was $5,666.
-Due to the method used to calculate the EITC, people with higher annual incomes may be entitled to a larger credit.
-Some tax preparers refer to the range of earned income generating a maximum EITC as the "sweet spot."
-According to the complaint, Carter and the Stroud brothers fabricated businesses and reported fake business income and expenses on their customers' tax returns to achieve reported income in the EITC sweet spot.
-The complaint alleges that the defendants filed tax returns in 2009, 2010, and 2011 that had an extremely high refund-request rate of 97 percent.
+Due to the method used to calculate the EITC, some people are entitled to a larger credit with a higher annual income.
+Some tax preparers refer to the range of earned income generating a maximum EITC as the “sweet spot.”
+According to the complaint, the Lees reported fabricated “Household Help” income and reported fake business income and expenses on their customers’ tax returns to report income in the EITC sweet spot on some returns they prepared.
+The complaint alleges that 99 percent of the returns identified by the Internal Revenue Service (IRS) as having been prepared by the Lees and their business in 2010 and 2011 claimed a refund, which is an extremely high rate.

-The complaint also alleges that the defendants prepare returns for customers that falsely claim the first-time-homebuyer credit even though the customers had not bought new homes and were ineligible for the credit.
+The complaint also alleges that the Lees prepare returns for customers that falsely claim education credits, even though the customers did not attend school or have qualifying education-related expenses, and were thus ineligible for the credit.